alichtman/alichtman.github.io/_posts/2024-01-13-os-clipboards.md

 The test username and test password are clearly seen in the first `50B` of the file.
 You are either responsible for clearing the cache on your own (`$ greenclip clear`) or waiting for the sensitive string to get paged out of the cache (the default is 50 copied items).

-Ignoring the fact that the [clipboard text is sniffable by any application on the system](https://attack.mitre.org/techniques/T1115/), it's not great to leave sensitive data sitting around unencrypted.
+In addition to the [clipboard text being sniffable by any application that can run as you](https://attack.mitre.org/techniques/T1115/), it's just not great to leave sensitive data sitting around unencrypted.

 The native `macOS` clipboard doesn't suffer from the same issue that `greenclip` does since it only remembers one item.
 A short time after copying a password to the clipboard, many password managers will copy an empty string -- effectively removing the sensitive data from the clipboard.